Firebase Admin Adapter

 const { data, status, extra, success, error } = await getTeas.send();

-For a web application, you would import from @hyper-fetch/firebase
+For a web application, you would import from @hyper-fetch/firebase and use the Firebase JS SDK for initialization.

 The Hyper-fetch logic for creating requests and handling responses remains the same.